 So anything you can do to relieve that will be well received by all!

 My partner’s first nephew was born a couple of years ago and, with two sets of grandparents as well as several enthusiastic first-time aunties and uncles, this kid’s first Christmas was going to be massive.

-This is also a good idea for you to suggest if you will be spending the holidays with extended family.
+This is also a good idea for you to suggest if you’ll be spending the holidays with extended family.
 Simply agree in advance that each branch of the family will give the other branch a strict limit of one present per person each.

 This takes the previous point even further.
-Not only is it a fun game in the lead-up to Christmas, but having to only buy one present each is also far more economical!
+Not only is it a fun game in the lead-up to Christmas, but having to only buy one present each is also way more budget-friendly!

 As an alternative, try something that my family did a few years ago:

 We had a very large Christmas gathering, so the cost of getting presents for everyone would have been huge.

 Fortunately, the host had a great idea – everyone would buy one present for less than $15 and wrap it, without telling anyone else what it was.
 All of the presents would then be piled up in the middle of the room and people’s names would be drawn out of a hat one by one.

 When your name was called, you would go to the pile and pick one.
 Bonus points if you could guess who it was from!

 Just make sure that you contribute a present that would be appropriate for both the younger and older participants!